H3AR7B3A7/SecondBrain/Code/Frameworks/Spring/Spring Security.md

 [Encode / Decode Base64](https://www.base64encode.org/)

 ### Overwriting Default Configuration
-By default SpringBootWebSecurityConfiguration configures both form and basic authentication.
+By default, SpringBootWebSecurityConfiguration configures both form and basic authentication.
 We can overwrite the defaults by creating our own implementation of WebSecurityConfigurerAdapter.

 ```java
 @Configuration